GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Playing tank
 - main attributes: armor cores and repair skills
-- bulwark shield, artificer hive and Liberty/TDI Kard Custom are a must
+- bulwark shield, artificer hive and Liberty/TDI Kard Custom are recommended
 - must be able to self-sustain incoming damage and not depend on anyone
 - must draw aggro on you by shooting mobs, maintaining proximity and line of sight
 - must force mobs out of cover